we1pingyu/DSHNet/README.md

 # Single GPU
 python tools/train.py ${CONFIG_FILE}
 ```
+Please make sure the path of datasets of config .py file is right.

 For example, to train a **DSHNet** model with Faster R-CNN R50-FPN for trainset of VisDrone:
 ```train